 - 12 oz. semi-sweet chocolate chips or squares

 - 8 Tablespoons. butter

 - ½ teaspoon salt

 - 5 cups confectioners sugar

-For the Cake: Preheat oven to 350 degrees.
+- For the Cake: Preheat oven to 350 degrees.
 Grease a 9x13 baking dish.
 Cream together butter and sugars until smooth.
-Add eggs, one at a time, beating after each, add vanilla and beat until creamy.
+Add eggs, one at a time, beating after each.
+Blend in mashed bananas, vanilla and beat until creamy.
 Whisk together in a separate bowl the flour, cocoa powder, baking soda, cinnamon and salt.
 Slowly incorporate mixture into the wet ingredients.
 Combine well and pour into prepared baking dish.
 Bake for 30 minutes or until toothpick inserted in center comes out clean.
 Cool completely.

 pin this recipe — your bananas will thank you later!